 You’ll be blown away at the sight of these spectacular castles in Florida state.
 While these are not nearly as old as the incredible castles in Europe, each is special.
 Castles are often depicted as large buildings with towers and a moat, however, they can come in all shapes and sizes.

-This article will consider a broader definition of a castle as any building prepared for battle.
-From the gothic-style windows, fairytale stories, and Spanish-inspired palaces, you’ll be delighted to set off on your adventure visiting the best castles in Florida.
+This article will broadly define a castle as any building prepared for battle.
+From the gothic-style windows, fairytale stories, and Spanish-inspired palaces, you’ll be delighted to set off on your adventure to visit the best castles in Florida.

 12 Best Castles in Florida, United States

 - 12 Best Castles in Florida, United States

 - 1. Castle Otttis, St Augustine

 - 5. Loews Don Cesar Hotel, St Pete Beach